Python-Test-Engineer/django-jpn/NOTES.md

 What if AI Agents were 'just' Python code with a REST API call, admittedly a very magical API?

 Then, we would use day to day Python design patterns to handle the responses we get back from the AI Agent and move on to the next step.
+Business as usual as Python/Django developers.

-This is the main focus of the talk - demystify and simplify - and not to focus on an actual real world application.
+This is the main focus of the talk - demystify and simplify - and this will enable you to construct workflows using AI Agents.

 With that in mind, we don't need to fully grasp the code this time around.
 It is more about see the high level view and once can dig deeper into the code offline.